IBM Intelligent Printer Data Stream

 IPDS data streams are purely used to carry print information and data.
-This is above the network transport layer (typically TCP/IP or SNA) and the supporting hardware LANs, channels and network controllers.
+This is above the network transport layer (typically TCP/IP or SNA) and the supporting hardware LANs, channels, and network controllers.

 IPDS carries data and instructions from the print server to the printer in structured fields.
-The printer controller processes these IPDS commands and returns acknowledgment back to the print server.
+The printer controller processes these IPDS commands and returns an acknowledgment to the print server.

 Similar to PPDS, IPDS uses binary encoded commands and parameters, but IPDS is not compatible with PPDS.

 "IPDS is the 'online' way being used to print AFP (Advanced Function Presentation) documents.
 They can also be printed using the AFPDS format 'offline'."

 Printers

 A number of printers support IPDS directly.